Skip to main content

 English (MA)

-The BYU Master of Arts in English is a two-year program including 26 hours of coursework and 6 hours of thesis writing.
-It is designed to prepare students for doctoral work or careers in teaching, writing, or editing.
-In contrast to Ph.D.-granting institutions, BYU’s English department devotes all of its graduate resources to its master's-level students, combining a reasonable tuition with significant financial support.
-Although these paid positions are not guaranteed, most graduate students avail themselves of opportunities as composition instructors, teaching assistants, and research assistants.
-Our graduate faculty members provide a well-rounded course of study with emphases in American literature, British literature, English teaching, or Rhetoric and Composition.
-The program has a strong record of placement in Ph.D. programs for those students choosing to continue their graduate studies and also provides a valuable intellectual foundation for students pursuing writing, publishing, teaching, law, and other related careers.
+The BYU Master of Arts in English is a two-year program.
+MA students may emphasize in one of the following: American Literature, British Literature, Rhetoric & Composition, English Education, or Digital Humanities & Professional Writing.
+The English MA is designed to prepare students for doctoral work or careers in teaching, writing, or editing.
+In contrast to PhD-granting institutions, BYU’s English department devotes all of its graduate resources to its masters-level students, combining a reasonable tuition with significant financial support.
+Although these paid positions are not guaranteed, most graduate students avail themselves of opportunities to work as composition instructors, teaching assistants, and research assistants.
+The program has a strong record of placement in Ph.D. programs for those students choosing to continue their graduate studies.
+It also provides a valuable intellectual foundation for students pursuing writing, publishing, teaching, law, and other related careers.
+For MA students emphasizing in American Literature, British Literature, Rhetoric & Composition, and English Teaching, the program includes 26 hours of coursework and 6 hours of thesis writing.
+The thesis project is an article-length piece of writing fit for submission to a peer-reviewed academic journal.
+The Digital Humanities & Professional Writing emphasis is a non-thesis option that the English Department offers in collaboration with the Office of Digital Humanities, with the culminating project being a portfolio ready to share with potential employers or graduate admissions committees.

 overrideBackgroundColorOrImage= overrideTextColor= overrideTextAlignment=text-left overrideCardHideSection=false overrideCardHideByline=false overrideCardHideDescription=false overridebuttonBgColor= overrideButtonText= overrideTextAlignment=text-left